angular/angular-cli/README.md

 ## Documentation

-Get started with Angular CLI, learn the fundamentals and explore advanced topics on our documentation website.
+Get started with Angular CLI, learn the fundamentals, and explore advanced topics on our documentation website.

 - [Getting started][quickstart]
 - [CLI][cli]